Private Mental Health Assessments

 Dr. Kelly An, C.Psych.

-Clinical Psychologist and Neuropsychologist
+Clinical Psychologist + Neuropsychologist

 Dr. Felicia Chang, C. Psych.

-Dr. Adrienne Li, C. Psych.
+Dr. Dharna Patel, C. Psych.

 Dr. Melissa Vloet, C. Psych.